 - 3. Add the garlic and cook for about 30 seconds, just until fragrant.
 Stir in the cayenne, garam masala, tomatoes, peanut butter, reserved turkey and juices, remaining stock, and chard.
 Simmer over medium-low heat for 45 minutes.
 Taste for seasoning and adjust as needed.

-- 4. Serve the stew over hot cooked rice and sprinkle with red pepper, peanuts, and scallions.
+- 4. Serve the stew over hot cooked rice and sprinkle with red bell pepper, peanuts, and scallions.

 - Garam masala is a North Indian blend of spices, which usually includes cinnamon, cloves, cumin, cardamom, nutmeg, black pepper, and chiles.
 It can be found at specialty shops and some supermarkets.
 It’s true that most commercially sold curry powders are also a blend of spices, but garam masala’s constituents make for a different flavor profile.
 So while this recipe would still be delicious using curry powder as a substitute for garam masala, it wouldn’t be quite the same.

 Peanut Stew with Turkey Recipe © 2009 Joy Manning and Tara Mataraza Desmond.
 Photo © 2009 Leo Gong.
 All rights reserved.